 Your website is often the first impression people have of your business.
 If it's outdated, slow, or confusing, you're losing customers before they ever pick up the phone.
 But how do you know when it's time for a redesign versus a few small updates?
+Here are seven signs your website needs more than a quick fix.

 1. It's Not Mobile-Friendly